tlangfor/CAENReader/README.md

 # CAENReader
-A set of tools to read and process binary data produced by CAEN waveform digitizers.
+_A set of tools to read and process binary data produced by CAEN waveform digitizers._

+## Introduction

+The binary format produced by CAEN digitizers (via WaveDump or similar DAQ software packages) is an efficient way of storing data.
+We have produced two classes, DataFile and RawTrigger, that parse the raw binary data, extract information from the event header, and return the recorded traces in numpy arrays.
+These can then be analyzed by the end user.

+## Contents

+### Class: DataFile

+This class is the connection to the raw binary data.